Best Free Tutorials For Learning Color Grading In DaVinci Resolve

-So I’ve dug deep into the YouTube hive mind and found some of the best free online tutorials for learning color grading in DaVinci Resolve.
+So, I’ve dug deep into the YouTube hive mind and found some of the best free online tutorials for learning color grading in DaVinci Resolve.

-When you’ve seen these, you’ll have a solid foundation to stand on to begin moving into the more advanced stuff.
+When you’ve seen these, you’ll have a solid foundation to begin moving into the more advanced stuff.
+I recommend you watch the videos in the order they’re presented here.

 1. From Beginner to Hero in DaVinci Resolve 16 by Color Grading Central

-Denver is a professional colorist and great teacher and he walks you through everything from creating your first project, editing, color grading, creating your first (orange and teal) look, mixing audio, and finally exporting it.
+Denver is a professional colorist and great teacher, and he walks you through everything from creating your first project, editing, color grading, creating your first (orange and teal) look, mixing audio, and finally exporting it.

 He walks you through all the different panels and pages and explains how to use them.